-If you would like to access your records, you may do so by submitting a Subject Access Request ('SAR').
-Please address your subject access request to:
+If you would like to access your records, you may do so by submitting a subject access request.
+Please address your request to:

+Information Requests

+Birmingham and Solihull Mental Health NHS Foundation Trust

-Information Requests, BSMHFT, Unit 1, B1 50 Summer Hill Road, Birmingham, B1 3RB
+Unit 1, B1, 50 Summer Hill Road

+Birmingham

+B1 3RB

-Or via email to bsmhft.informationrequests@nhs.net (Please note we cannot guarantee the security of information whilst in transit).
+Alternatively, email to bsmhft.informationrequests@nhs.net.
+Please note we cannot guarantee the security of information whilst in transit.